jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 ----

+.. _make_tdd_environment_review:

 ********************************************************************************************
 review
 ********************************************************************************************

 One of the advantages of programming is that I can take some steps and make them a one line command for the computer to do for me.
-You now know a way to make a Python Test Driven Development Environment, and have a program to do it for you anytime you want on any `Operating System`_.
+You have seen a way to make a Python Test Driven Development Environment, and have a program to do it for you anytime you want on any Linux_, Windows_ or MacOS_.

 Would you like to test :doc:`/how_to/calculator`?